boystrange/LinearityChallenge/fin/README.md

-# Solution to the linearity challenge
+# A solution of the linearity challenge

 By Luca Padovani and Claudia Raffaelli